Rollup of work and other fields

 You can export a query to Excel that contains the work items you want to provide rollup.
 You can then write an Excel macro to get the sums and publish data back to TFS.
 To learn more about Excel integration, see Bulk add or modify work items with Excel.

 To learn more about Excel macros, see Automate tasks with the Macro Recorder.

-To provide support for opening work items and query results in Excel from the web portal of VSTS or TFS, add the VSTS Open in Excel Marketplace extension to your account or collection.
+To provide support for opening work items and query results in Excel from the web portal, add the VSTS Open in Excel Marketplace extension to your organization or collection.